 Tables and figures should be numbered and titled (tables above and figures below).
 They should always be referred to by their number, not by expressions like 'see the diagram below' or 'in the following table'.
-Tables should be submitted in a separate file.
+Tables and figures can be included in the main text file or submitted as a separate file (only black and white reproductions are possible).
 Drawings, graphs, and other illustrations must be reproducible originals.

 Quotations.
-Use single quotation marks, except for quotes within quotes.
+Use double quotation marks, except for single quotes within double quotes.
 Long quotations should be indented and given without quotation marks.